archan0621/FISPT_Kit/README.md

 The library is split into several modules, in order to decouple the low-level protocol implementation from the platform-specific bridging, namely the [NetworkExtension][ne-home] VPN framework.

-Full documentation of the public interface is available and can be generated by opening the package in Xcode and running "Build Documentation" (Xcode 13).
+Full documentation of the public interface is available and can be generated with [jazzy][dep-jazzy].
+After installing the jazzy Ruby gem with:

+    $ gem install jazzy

+enter the root directory of the repository and run:

+    $ jazzy

+The generated output is stored into the `docs` directory in HTML format.

+### TunnelKitCore

+Contains the building blocks of a VPN protocol.
+Eventually, a consumer would implement the `Session` interface, expected to start and control the VPN session.
+A session is expected to work with generic network interfaces:

+- `LinkInterface` (e.g. a socket)
+- `TunnelInterface` (e.g. an `utun` interface)

+There are no physical network implementations (e.g. UDP or TCP) in this module.

+### TunnelKitAppExtension

+Provides a layer on top of the NetworkExtension framework.
+Most importantly, bridges native [NWUDPSession][ne-udp] and [NWTCPConnection][ne-tcp] to an abstract `GenericSocket` interface, thus making a multi-protocol VPN dramatically easier to manage.

-### TunnelKit
+### TunnelKitManager

 This component includes convenient classes to control the VPN tunnel from your app without the NetworkExtension headaches.
-Have a look at `VPN` implementations:
+Have a look at `VPNProvider` implementations:

-- `MockVPN` (default, useful to test on simulator)
+- `MockVPNProvider` (default, useful to test on simulator)
-- `NetworkExtensionVPN` (anything based on NetworkExtension)
+- `NetworkExtensionVPNProvider` (for IPSec/IKEv2)

+### TunnelKitIKE

+Here you find `NativeProvider`, a generic way to manage a VPN profile based on the native IPSec/IKEv2 protocols.
+Just wrap a `NEVPNProtocolIPSec` or `NEVPNProtocolIKEv2` object in a `NetworkExtensionVPNConfiguration` and use it to install or connect to the VPN.

 ### TunnelKitOpenVPN

-Provides the entities to interact with the OpenVPN tunnel.

-### TunnelKitOpenVPNAppExtension

-Contains the `NEPacketTunnelProvider` implementation of a OpenVPN tunnel.

-### TunnelKitWireGuard

-Provides the entities to interact with the WireGuard tunnel.
+Here are the low-level entities on top of which an OpenVPN connection is established.
+Code is mixed Swift and Obj-C, most of it is not exposed to consumers.
+The module depends on OpenSSL.

+The entry point is the `OpenVPNSession` class.
+The networking layer is fully abstract and delegated externally with the use of opaque `IOInterface` (`LinkInterface` and `TunnelInterface`) and `OpenVPNSessionDelegate` protocols.

+Another goal of this module is packaging up a black box implementation of a [NEPacketTunnelProvider][ne-ptp], which is the essential part of a Packet Tunnel Provider app extension.
+You will find the main implementation in the `OpenVPNTunnelProvider` class.
+On the client side, you manage the VPN profile with the `OpenVPNProvider` class, which is a specific implementation of `NetworkExtensionVPNProvider`.

+A debug log snapshot is optionally maintained and shared by the tunnel provider to host apps via the App Group container.

-### TunnelKitWireGuardAppExtension
+### TunnelKitLZO

-Contains the `NEPacketTunnelProvider` implementation of a WireGuard tunnel.
+Due to the restrictive license (GPLv2), LZO support is provided as an optional component.

 ## License

-Copyright (c) 2022 Park Jong Ha.
+Copyright (c) 2020 Davide De Rosa.
 All rights reserved.

 ### Part I